 Its not possible to build great Android apps overnight – and even the greatest apps need continuous attention to remain fresh.
 Technology and design trends change quickly, so stay on top of the latest trends in Android on various blogs, news sites, and podcasts or the official Android development blog.
 This year’s big theme is privacy & security – do you know how to keep your app compliant and secure?

 We hope you found this Android mobile app tutorial useful.
-If you have any comments, leave them in the comments.
+If you have any feedback or stories to share, leave them in the comments section below.

 Frequently Asked Questions